Curriculum Vitae

 Principal fields of interest

 Interactive information access.
+Virtual Humans.
 Natural language understanding.
 Information retrieval, organization, and visualization.
 Human-computer interaction.
 Machine learning.

 Education